 About 55+/Seniors Services

-Today, the recreational needs of older adults are different than years ago.
-In Richmond, older adults span a large age range, are culturally diverse and are very active within the community.
+In Richmond, older adults now span a large age range, are culturally diverse and are very active within the community.

-The City of Richmond, Seniors Services and community partners together offer a variety of recreational, cultural, educational and social opportunities for those over the age of 55.
+The City of Richmond, Seniors Services and community partners together offer a variety of recreational, cultural, educational and social opportunities for those 55 years and older.

 - Cambie Community Centre